 Being proactive with your intentions and interests is key to landing an internship early on in your career.
 Most formal internship programs with large corporations (think Amazon) aim to have rising juniors or seniors so they can hire them full-time, however you do not have to wait this long to gain critical experience in your area of interest.
 Reach out to all types of firms – small, medium, and large enterprises in the fall to see if they plan to have internships for the coming summer.
 It is best to reach out early, as it allows you to have a point of contact at the firm that can (hopefully) help you with the interview process.
 Having a strong and compelling resume (both in terms of content and aesthetics) that you can attach to any outreach email strongly enhances your chances of getting a reply.
 Gain experiences prior to your internship by belonging to clubs and participating in extracurricular events your university offers (i.e. startup weekend).
 Make sure to craft a well-written email that is 5-6 sentences in length that highlights your strengths, and attach your resume for easy viewing by the recipient of your message.

 As mentioned in our article, 10 tips for navigating the OSU Career Fair, here are some ways to prepare for a career fair.
 Below are the 3 top items to remember:

 It is important to develop relationships with other members of the club – at the end of the day they are going above and beyond to spend more time within a similar area as yourself.
 Take full advantage of other members of the club as resources and mutually add value for each other.
+Do fun activities with people in your club to bond with them.
 Stay in touch throughout the rest of your time at Ohio State and beyond, as you may never know when a relationship built during your collegiate years will help you professionally down the road.